 Paper writing requirement.
 Students must complete a paper or substantial research proposal that is graded by a faculty member in each of their first two years in the program.
 Generally, this requirement is satisfied by work produced as part of a political science course taken during the year.
 If such courses are not available, then the student may make arrangements with a faculty member to grade a paper or proposal outside their classwork and report that grade to the director of graduate studies.

 Graduate research seminar.
-Students in their third, fourth, and fifth years of study are required to be enrolled in PSC 576: Graduate Research Seminar.
+Students in their third, fourth, and fifth years of study are required to be enrolled in PSCI 576: Graduate Research Seminar.
 The course is designed as a forum for students to present ongoing research, with the goal of facilitating the development of research ideas and papers in progress.

 Required math camp.
 Unless exempted, all students are required to participate in an ungraded math course in the two weeks before the start of the first semester in preparation for the required first-year courses in formal modeling and statistical methods.